Friday, January 15, 2010

 [SC] You know, language has been standardized to an amazing degree in the past few hundred years, thanks to the extension of public education, bureaucracy, communications networks.
 But language, if left to its own devices, evolves very quickly, as evidenced by the many 'bastard' dialects that branched off from Latin after the fall of the Roman Empire.

 "Standard English" is basically a closed system.
 There are rules of grammar, spelling, even pronunciation...which prevent us from changing it in any lasting way.
-But there are some people who the forces of standardization do not reach--ghetto kids, for example.
+But there are some people who the forces of standardization do not reach--the young people of the old South Bronx, for example.
 And my question is, do you think this apparent disadvantage can sometimes free people to innovate or even restructure language?

 [RZ] Due to the fact that in hip-hop or rap music, which are definitely 2 different things.
 Hip-Hop is for fun, rap is a mug shot for gangsters and war and pimps.
 Both are always business men or wombed-man.
 Emotionally it is impossible for the subject as slanguage.
 For if a white man can act like a black man but has forgotten that letters themselves were once racists by volume and diction.
 A black man thinks he owns A-Z and this rhythmic culture now noticed by the white man, makes the white man look impotent since Gutenberg's printing press and the Clergy.